 This works surprisingly well, but the sound quality won’t be anywhere near as good as what you can get out of a dedicated audio interface, even the cheaper ones.

-Additionally, latency can actually be quite an issue when recording with the built-in sound card, which of course is far from ideal when trying to produce music.
+Additionally, latency can actually be quite the issue when recording with the built-in sound card, which of course is far from ideal when trying to produce music.

 If you are just starting out, on the other hand, especially if you want to record some electric guitar or bass using either electric guitar amp sims or bass amp sims, you could start out by connecting your instrument to the line-in jack to record using those plugins.